shubhamV123/custom-react-table/README.md

 # Custom Table
-A poc of table  with pagination,sorting and filtering in [React](https://reactjs.org/)(without using any third party librabry).
+A poc of table  with pagination,sorting and filtering in [React](https://reactjs.org/) (without using any third party library).

 ## Getting Started